 In addition, a lawyer can help you look at the final expenses your loved one may have faced, including medical costs and your loved one's pain and suffering.
 Then, the lawyer can help you deal with the insurance company as effectively as possible.

-A lawyer can provide impartial support and advice as your family discusses your options in a Chicago wrongful death claim.
+A lawyer can provide impartial support and advice as your family discusses your options in a Chicago wrongful death lawsuit

 Dealing with a wrongful death claim can be very difficult for many families.
 You may need to decide how much compensation you plan to pursue and how you plan to distribute the funds from that claim.